19 Russian Textbooks for Self-studying Learners

-It’s more explanatory than the “Self-Teacher,” and takes a more straightforward, traditional approach.
+It’s explanatory and takes a straightforward, traditional approach.
 For this reason, it’s probably best for learners who tend to be good classroom students and have the ability to self-motivate.

 It’s worth noting that, as with this program, educational audio is still often distributed primarily via CD, even as CDs are becoming less and less standard from a tech perspective.
 Sometimes publishers offer a direct MP3 download option, but sometimes they don’t.
 So make sure you have the means to access the accompanying audio before buying this book or others on this list.

 “Complete Russian” is meant to take you up to the intermediate levels of Russian proficiency.

 Don’t be fooled by the title.
 Despite the low suggested time commitment, there’s quite a bit of information packed into this casual-looking resource.
 “Russian in 10 Minutes a Day” is great if you want to treat learning Russian like a fun project.
 It’s more of a workbook than a textbook, but it has all the information you need in one place.